 wrong place, and draw a line to where they should be placed.

-Collect maps they made and put in to students portfolios to show understanding.
+• Collect maps they made and put in to students' portfolios to

 Jitendra, A. (2002).
 Teaching students math problem-solving through graphic representations.
 Academic Research Premier.
 Retrieved November 28, 2006.

 This author shares a study done on students with learning

 disabilities in regards to their mathematical ability.
 They found that

 students were much more successful using graphic representations

 Bowers, S. P. (2005).
 The portfolio process: questions for implementation and practice.